-The North Carolina Historic Bridge Inventory, completed in 2005, recommended 204 highway bridges as meeting the standards of historic significance and integrity of the National Register of Historic Places.
-Prior to the inventory, the NCDOT did not have information on the total number of historic bridges in its care and their distribution about the state, much less detailed information on individual historic bridges.
-This lack of information made it difficult to place the bridges within historical context and decisions about the significance of any particular bridge were often impossible.
+Before the inventory, the N.C.
+Department of Transportation did not have information on the total number of historic bridges in its care and their distribution about the state, much less detailed information on individual historic bridges.
+This lack of information made it difficult to place the bridges within historical context, and decisions about the significance of any particular bridge were often impossible.

 With the inventory of the 5,000-plus bridges built before 1961, NCDOT and its partners in the State Historic Preservation Office and the Federal Highway Administration have a useful tool to help guide their preservation decisions and to implement the procedures for protecting historic resources under the applicable legislation.
 The inventory is also a marvelous snapshot in time, documenting older bridges throughout the state.

 Challenges remain.
 If the history of North Carolina's highway bridges during the 20th century teaches a lesson it is that transportation networks are dynamic systems, constantly changing to meet new traffic demands and safety standards.

 The highway improvement campaigns that began in the late 1910s and continued through the '50s nearly wiped away the bridges of an earlier era.
 By 1960, less than 10 covered bridges remained in North Carolina.
 Today, the number has dwindled to one.
 As time passes, other examples of the state's bridge building legacy might be lost.
 For example, the number of pin-connected, metal-truss bridges is perilously small.